-Accommodation: Umeyashiki Kairakuen (or similar) Simple Ryokan Meals Provided: Breakfast, Lunch & Dinner DAY 11 - Sail among the '99 Islands' then travel to Fukuoka This morning will be spent soaking up the charms of Hirado.
-The city has prospered as a castle town for almost 500 years.
+DAY 11 - Sail among the '99 Islands' then travel to Fukuoka

+This morning will be spent soaking up the charms of Hirado, a city which has prospered as a castle town for almost 500 years.
 Its excellent port enabled it to become the central stage for trade with China, Holland and Portugal from the 17th century.
 Our walking tour will offer fascinating insights into the way things were here in the early 1600s.
-As well as visiting the castle, we will take in the church commemorating Saint Francis Xavier who preached here in the 16th century; the sites of the old trading houses and the foreigners' cemetery.
+We will discover the wonderful Matsura museum, housed in the former residence of the Matsura family who ruled the area from the 13th Century.
+We will also take in the church commemorating Saint Francis Xavier who preached here in the 1500s; the sites of the old trading houses and the foreigners' cemetery.
 Later we will enjoy spectacular views on a relaxing cruise through the fabled 'Ninety Nine Islands'.
 In actual fact, 170 islands, mostly uninhabited, lie alongside the indented saw-toothed coastline.

 This afternoon, we travel to our accommodation near the airport in Fukuoka, for our final afternoon.

+ACCOMMODATION:

-Accommodation: Route Inn Hakata Eki-mae (or similar)
+Route Inn Hakata Eki-mae (or similar)